zhmz90/ctDNASomaticVariantCall.jl/README.md

 - Can we tune the parameters of variant call software to fit simulated data and get better performance on read data?
 - mutation calls should be made by aggregating multiple algorithms
 - the importance of context-specific errors in sequencing
+- Sharp ratio aka rist adjusted return will be helpful to ensemble variant callers based on performance of various parameters to generalize to real datasets

 ### RoadMap
 - massively parallal simulate NGS reads or somatic variant